eudaemonic-one/Lifelong-Learning/Storage-Systems/cmu-18746/lecture09-distributed-file-systems.md

 * Who does what?
   * Client provides session and complete caching
   * Server does callbacks, directory magement, and additional caching

+### Approach #3: NFSv3 (Stateless Caching)

+* Other clients' writes visible within 30 seconds
+  * Or the local open() after the other client's close()
+* How?
+  * Clients cache blocks and remember when last verified
+  * Server promises nothing and remembers nothing
+  * Clients check block freshness whenever older than 30 secs
+  * Client used write-through caching (send to server immediately)
+* Who does what?
+  * Client provides session and caching
+  * Server does everything an FS would do on a local system

+### Stateless Server vs. Stateful Server

+* Stateless servers
+  * Simple
+  * May be faster because of simplicity, though usually not
+  * Quick to recover from crashes
+    * Don't need to reconstruct client-related state
+  * No problem with running out of state-tracking resources
+* Stateful servers
+  * May be faster because of long-lived connections
+  * Can provide better semantics for users/programmers